drupal-media/image_effects/README.md

 Image styles let you create derivations of images by applying (a series of) effect(s) to it.
 Think of resizing, desaturating, masking, etc.

+Image Effects tries to support both the GD toolkit from Drupal core and the ImageMagick toolkit.
+However, please note that there may be effects that are not supported by all toolkits, or that provide different results with different toolkits.

 The effects that this module provides include:

 Effect name      | Description                                                                                  | GD toolkit | [ImageMagick](https://drupal.org/project/imagemagick) toolkit |